PiJoules/FlaskApache/README.md

 $ sudo service apache2 restart # restart
 ```

+You will also need to add a new `A` record with your DNS where the name of the record is the subdomain name.

 ## Closing Stuff
 - For your application, just be sure to replace all instances of `FlaskApache` with whatever name you want for your app.